venkateshpasupuleti78/JobPortal/README.md

 #  Job Portal - Django Based Web Application

-A feature-rich Job Portal built using Django, JavaScript, HTML, and CSS.
+A feature-rich Job Portal built using Python Django, JavaScript, HTML, and CSS.
 This platform connects job seekers and employers through a seamless interface designed for real-world hiring processes.

 ## 🚀 Features